sjoerdvankreel/firefly-synth-2/static/Manual.md

 On the CPU side, it extends the voice lifetime to allow the echo to play out.<br/>
 This will add (user controllable, up to) 10 seconds to the voice lifetime.<br/>
-So your 500ms voice (by voice amp envelope) gets extended by that much, and voice count will drastically go up.
+So your 500 millisecond voice (by voice amp envelope) gets extended by that much, and voice count will drastically go up.

 * Voice Extend Time lengthens the life of the voice at full scale by up to 5 seconds.
 * Voice Fade Time lengthens the life of the voice, on top of extend time, by linear fade-out up to an additional 5 seconds.